Recipe Import

 Ingredient parsing quality

 Bad parsing means scaling breaks, shopping lists are wrong, and cook mode shows garbled text.
-The difference between "2 cups all-purpose flour, sifted" being parsed as one structured ingredient versus a blob of text is the difference between a useful app and a frustrating one.

 Format support